openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines the following Response Mode in accordance with [@!OAuth.Responses]:

-* direct_post
+`direct_post`:

-- In this mode, Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type and sent using the HTTP `POST` method instead of redirecting back to the Client.
+: In this mode, Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type and sent using the HTTP `POST` method instead of redirecting back to the Client.

 HTTP POST request MUST be sent to the URL obtained from the `redirect_uri` parameter in the Authorization Request.